Caro8866/OLA-5-Comwell/backend/README.md

 - PUT /bookings/:id - Update a specific booking
 - DELETE /bookings/:id - Delete a specific booking

-## User roles
+## User accounts

-To have access to an admin account with Admin privileges, update an existing account's Roles property from 'User' to 'Admin'.
+To have access to an admin account with Admin privileges, update an existing account's Roles property from 'User' to 'Admin' or use the Account Seeding command mentioned in the seeding section of this README.
 Afterwards a token refresh is needed - user should sign out and sign in again.

+### Admin account

+    email: 'admin@admin.com',
+    password: 'Administrator1',

+### User account

+    email: 'user@user.com',
+    password: 'UserAccount1',